academe/omnipay-adyen/README.md

 $request = $gateway->capture(
     // The original transaction reference of the authorisation.
     'transactionReference' => $transactionReference,

     // The original amount in full or partial amount.
     'amount' => 9.99,

-    // Optionally you can give the request your own reference.
+    // Optionally you can give the request an ID of your own.
     'transactionId' => $captureTransactionId,
 ]);
 ```